wikiotics/wikiotics.org/README.md

 The content is a bit of a mess, as might be expected from a repository that was editable by anyone in the world, without moderation.
 On top of that, the only real way to see a working draft of a lesson was to save it to the wiki.

 The first step forward is to clean up the content.
 Lessons and pages that are not useful should be deleted.
-(They will remaining in git history if we ever want to reference them.)
+(They will remain in git history if we ever want to reference them.)
 Any lesson in progress that is not yet useful can be marked with `draft = true` and thus hidden from the main website build.
 When multiple copies of the same content are consolidated, an [alias](https://gohugo.io/content-management/urls/) should be left at any old location(s), as we have long followed the principle that [cool URIs don't change](https://www.w3.org/Provider/Style/URI.html).

 ## Claiming contributions